spellshape/cli/dev-env-setup.md

 2. Run `make install`.

-## Verify your Ignite CLI version
+## Verify your Spellshape CLI version

-To verify the version of Ignite CLI that is installed, run `ignite version`.
+To verify the version of Spellshape CLI that is installed, run `spellshape version`.